KaranGautam0/Url-Shortener-App/README.md

 ## Functionality

+- Home button
-- **Short-URL:**This is button when you chick then api will be creating shortUrl,
+1. Shorten URL:  This is button when you chick then api will be check (input field not be empty, url will be currrect formet ).
+2. if everythink was right then short id will be created, and store localstorege, display Short URL on screen.
+3. Short url how many time user will be chick that data store in database.

 ## Usage